Aptimex/pavlov-mod-manager/README.md

 4. "TOKEN CREATED" will appear and you can copy that token using the copy button on the left side of the text field

 The `SETTINGS.json` file contains a few things you can tweak, including the folder where your mods are located.
 For most people the defaults should be fine.
+- You can set the `confirm_downloads` key to `true` or `false` to control whether you get prompted for confirmation before each mod download/update.
+Default is `false` to always update everything with no further input.

 Run `python ./update.py` (or `pmm.exe` if you downloaded a release; can also be double-clicked) and select what your want to do from the prompts.
 An example of what this looks like is provided below.
 ```